 SMEs may not have the buying power but they can still offer attractive work cultures.
 Highlight some of the unique work cultures in your job descriptions; Flexible schedules?
 Remote work opportunities?
 Free food?
 Dress-down Fridays?
 Pet-friendly workplace?
 Mom-friendly workplace?
 You can also consider recording a promotional job video to showcase the work culture in your office simply by using a smartphone.
 This will make the video content even more personal and authentic.

 Building a strong employer brand need not be so costly.
 However, a successful employer brand takes time and requires commitment, careful cultivation and ongoing support across all levels.
-SMEs must learn to identify and leverage on their own strengths in order to maintain better employee retention as well as to attract new talents.
+SMEs must learn to identify and leverage their own strengths in order to maintain better employee retention as well as to attract new talents.